AchroDev/koffee-kreme/README.md

 #### **(OPTION 3)** If you are using a third-party VS Code client such as VS Codium and do not want/have the marketplace enabled you will need to download the (VSIX) extension file from the "Resources" area on the right-side of the marketplace page VS Code Marketplace [here](https://marketplace.visualstudio.com/items?itemName=AchroDev.koffee-kreme) and follow the instructions below.

-1. Open CMD if you are on Windows or your preferred shell/terminal for Mac/Linux and nagivate to where you downloaded the extenstion file ```ex.~/Downloads```.
+1. Open CMD if you are on Windows or your preferred shell/terminal for Mac/Linux and navigate to where you downloaded the extension file ```ex.~/Downloads```.
 2. Enter the following command (Change the ```x.x.x``` to the current version number) ```codium --install-extension AchroDev.koffee-kreme-x.x.x.vsix```
 3. Inside VSCodium use the shortcut ```ctrl+k+t``` and select "Koffee Kreme" from the list.